Yubisaki Milk Tea: Characters

 A girl in Yoshinori's school.
-She first appears brief in volume 1 but first get an actual role in the chapters for volume 8.
 She is known as an idol around the school due to her attractive appearance and her acting skills in plays.
 It is said that the guys she smiles at will eventually confess to her in a week, but she turns them down the moment they do.
 She is shown to have a crush on Yoshinori because on the day of their high school entrance exams a couple of years ago, he comforted her nervousness with a drink, allowing to calm down and pass the entrance exam.
 Yoshinori however just want to see her as a friend.
 She has shown dislike towards Mimamo.